Bunli

 interface CommandContext<TStore> {

-store: TStore
+store: TStore;

 // Plugin-specific context is included